 Get a green bed sheet, and cut arm holes into it.
 Once this is finished, paint a large, circular brown pit where your stomach is.
 Then, to add the scare factor, glue brown sand across random portions of the sheet.
 You see those people screaming, sweating, running away from you, and/or fainting?
 Those are the vegans at the party.

 6. Non-vegan date

 This one’s tricky because it requires near-perfection.
 Still, it can be done.
 Basically, think of your ideal mate.
-You’ll have to consider height, hair color/style, does he/she wear glasses, tattoos or no tattoos, on a scale of one to 10, how much does he/she love the Misfits … those sorts of things.
+You’ll have to consider height, hair color/style, do they wear glasses, tattoos or no tattoos, on a scale of one to 10, how much do they love the Misfits … those sorts of things.
 When you can picture the man/woman of your dreams—the person for whom you’ve been longing for oh so many lonely nights—talk about how much you love animals.
 Go on and on about cows and dogs and cats and pigs and how you once had a goat named Harvey when you were a child.
 Then order a plate of shrimp tacos with a side of cheese fries and a milkshake.